13 Kid-Friendly Spring Break Ideas

 Take the kids somewhere they haven't been to explore the outdoors this Spring Break—the Wolf River Greenway has multiple sections all over town, including Mud Island, Epping Way, Kennedy Park, and Walnut Grove.
 Check out the list and get a map here.

 A spring break experience a child is guaranteed to remember.
-Memphis Zoo offers a camp from March 13-17 from 9am-3pm each day.
-Campers will get to visit different homes to discover what each has to offer plus pitstops along the way to meet some fun animals.
+Memphis Zoo offers a camp from March 11-15 from 9am-3pm each day.
+Zoo Camp offers exploration into the fascinating world of zoo residents with tours, animal meet and greets, and hands-on exploration.
 Details here.

 There's nothing like a good old fashioned day at the playground to burn some energy and (hopefully) soak up the sun.
 Even if you need a jacket, it’s worth it to get moving.
 Try one of these:

-- Discovery Week at Overton Park (This is really cool.
-Overton Park Conservancy is hosting its first-ever Discovery Week!
+- Discovery Week at Overton Park.
 Each day they are hosting different activities to spark curiosity, make new friends, and appreciate the natural environment surrounding us.
-Take advantage of this opportunity!

 - Rainbow Lake Playground at Overton Park